larsrh/website/_articles/scala-matsuri.md

   June is the hydrangea season in the area, which means there were plenty of colourful blossoms everywhere.

   The final two stops for the day were _Akihibara_, which I found interesting but since I'm not into games, not a place where I would spend a lot of time, and <a href="https://en.wikipedia.org/wiki/Hamarikyu_Gardens">_Hamarikyu Gardens_</a>, a nice park and an important historic site.
+  During the Edo period (17th–19th century), the park was used for duck hunting.
+  This involved artificial hills where hunters could hide behind, and were then called to shoot after the ducks have been lured to the ponds.

+  I noticed that in most parts of the city I had visited that day all the electrical wiring was overground.
+  Some of those poles were an eyesore with cables going in all directions in a seemingly unstructured fashion.
+  I'm assuming the reason for this is probably because it makes repairs easier after earthquakes.

   By the time I was walking through the gardens, my watch had already informed me for the fourth time that I had reached my step goal.
   Tired after many kilometers of walking, I went back to the hotel to relax a little.